By Jen Messing

 - ‘Dating’ has classically meant a guy asking a variety of ladies out over time because in order to get to know them, while keeping the idea of marriage in mind.
-This same intent can be accomplished by hanging out in small groups at church, school, work and with family.
-One-on-one time (going out on dates) is okay once in a while, but don’t get into the ‘friends with benefits’ or ‘hook up’ mentality!
+This same intent can be accomplished by hanging out in small groups at school, work, church, etc. One-on-one time (going out on dates) should be fun and low–key, but don’t get into the ‘friends with benefits’ or ‘hook up’ mentality!

 - ‘Courtship’ is a foreign word to most.
 Our culture calls exclusive relationships ‘dating’ but usually gives little thought to marriage.
 A good mindset is to not be wooed into this more serious relationship unless you have already been friends for a while and he or she is the type of person you think you could marry.

 Courtship is where conversation and knowledge about the other & yourself goes deeper and deeper.
 Spending a lot of time around family and friends will help you gain perspective about the other person as you start to pray and talk about marriage.